DarttGoblin/Spidy/README.md

 The AI model used is Gemini-2.5-Flash via Google Generative AI.
 Currently, the server is synchronous, so responses may take a few seconds.
 For development, all origins are allowed via CORS.
 For production, restrict origins as needed.

+You can test it by visiting my portoflio: https://yassinebazgour.vercel.app/